machdyne/blaustahl/README.md

 Blaustahl has a small flash filesystem, separate from FRAM/SRAM, for storing files — text, Scheme programs, or anything else that fits.
 Selecting **FILES** from the menu (or pressing CTRL-F) lists what's stored there; select a file to open it in the viewer.

-Deleting, renaming, formatting, and saving a FRAM snapshot are all done from the CLI (see below), since those are the kind of actions worth typing out deliberately rather than triggering with a single keystroke.

 ## The CLI

 Selecting **CLI** from the menu drops you into a command line.
 Type `help` for the full list at any time.